defc0n1/meteor-invites/README.md

     template: 'inviteAdmin'
 });
 ```
--- There's also an included "Invite Request Confirmation" template at `confirmInviteRequest`
+- There's also an included "Invite Request Confirmation" template at `confirmInviteRequest`

+### Publications

-- Optional: There's a `requests-email` publication you can subscribe to with an email address and it will give you the request status for that email, i.e. if you want to check if someone's already requested an invite.
+Optional: There's a `requests-email` publication you can subscribe to with an email address and it will give you the request status for that email, i.e. if you want to check if someone's already requested an invite.
 Example:
 ```js
 Meteor.subscribe('requests-email', 'test@test.com');
 ```

+### Custom Email Handlers

-- Custom email handlers: for example, using `PrettyEmail`:
+For example, using `PrettyEmail`:
 ```js
 Invites.configEmailHandlers({
   inviteRequestHandler: function(requestEmail){